SOCW Certificates and Licensures

 • In addition, candidates are required to complete a two semester (720 hour) field placement in a public school setting under the supervision of a licensed school social worker who holds a graduate social work degree from a CSWE accredited program.

-SIXTH YEAR – Graduate Requirements for Licensure:
+SPECIALIST – Graduate Requirements for NC “S” Level Licensure:

 • In addition, candidates are required to complete a two semester (720 hour) field placement in a public school setting under the supervision of a licensed school social worker who holds a graduate social work degree from a CSWE accredited program.